carolineburns3/finalproject/README.md

-# Examination of State Revenue and Expenditure on Public Education Learning Outcomes in the US
+# Examination of State Revenue and Expenditure on Public Education Learning Outcomes in the United States

 #### _This repository was created by Caroline Burns, Charlie Hohl, Jelissa Kamguem, and Eliana Liebman._